Indiana tops turnover-prone Wyoming in First Four 66-58

 Wyoming: With an at-large bid from the Mountain West, the Cowboys hurt themselves with turnovers and shot 43.5%.

-Indiana: Showed typical Big Ten aggressiveness in wearing down Wyoming as the second half wore on and taking control despite less-than-stellar shooting.
+Indiana: Showed typical Big Ten aggressiveness in wearing down Wyoming as the second half went on and taking control despite less-than-stellar shooting.
 The Hoosiers shot 41.9%, but scored 46 points in the paint.

 UP NEXT: